-This raises the obvious question – at what age is it safe to let your child walk to school alone?
+It’s enough to make you think twice about letting your children go anywhere unaccompanied and raises the obvious question – at what age is it safe to let your child walk to school alone?

 There is no denying that, for the working parent, the school run is a hellish dash.
 Parking around both school sites is restricted, although you get the usual crew who seem oblivious to the meaning of a double yellow line (the bigger the vehicle, the more colour blind they seem to be, I find).

-You also get those who happily do a three point turn in the face of on-coming traffic, forcing everyone to slow down or take evasive action.
+You also get those who happily do a three-point turn in the face of on-coming traffic, forcing everyone to slow down or take evasive action.

 Even if it’s pouring with rain, there is little point taking a car because parking is incredibly difficult.